Little, Brown & Company | 2018

 I mean there are seventeen of these bad boys, who is actually going to remember everything?

 Overall, is this a good book?
 No. But it’s okay.

 Patterson and Co. still create emotions and interactions that feel soap-opera-esque and juvenile, but some of it was toned down enough to not fill me with rage.
 The cases are still tame but in abundance, so there are ways to keep your attention.
-I suppose there’s hardly enough time to think plot lines through into something deeper when these novels have such a quick turnaround.
+I suppose there’s hardly enough time to make plot lines into something deeper when these novels have such a quick turnaround.
 Storylines that are safe and easy become the go-to.

 If you like easy, dime store novels this is for you.
 If you’ve been reading this series forever because you consider yourself a fan in too deep to get out now, this is for you.
 If you enjoy a decent hate-read, this is for you.
-If your time is too precious and your TBR is too big, skip everything Patterson for the love of all that is still good in the world.
+If your time is too precious and your TBR is too big, skip everything Patterson has written for the love of all that is still good in the world.

 A series of shootings exposes San Francisco to a methodical yet unpredictable killer, and a reluctant woman decides to put her trust in Sergeant Lindsay Boxer.
 The confidential informant’s tip leads Lindsay to disturbing conclusions, including that something has gone horribly wrong inside the police department itself.

 The hunt for the killer lures Lindsay out of her jurisdiction, and gets inside Lindsay in dangerous ways.
 She suffers unsettling medical symptoms, and her friends and confidantes in the Women’s Murder Club warn Lindsay against taking the crimes too much to heart.
 With lives at stake, the detective can’t help but follow the case into ever more terrifying terrain.